 In 2001, Nemco diversified its food-prep equipment offering with the acquisition of Blue Point, the original manufacturer of two innovative seafood-prep units, the ProShucker® Power Shell Separator™ and ShrimpPro 2000® Power Shrimp Cutter and Deveiner.™

-From 2004 to 2007, the company made a food-prep equipment game changer with the development of its pretensioned blade cartridge concept.
+Up through 2007, the company went on to introduce a food-prep equipment game changer with the development of its pretensioned blade cartridge concept.
 Integrated into several of its already popular cutting tools, the cartridge redefined Nemco’s Easy Chopper, Easy Tomato Slicer and Easy Onion Slicer by dramatically improving cutting precision, blade life and user safety.